elasql/cost-estimator-in-java/README.md

 > mvn package
 ```

-This command generates a file called `estimator-[version number]-jar-with-dependencies`, which includes all the dependencies that this program needs and information for startting the program, in `target` directory.
+This command generates a file called `estimator-[version number]-jar-with-dependencies.jar`, which includes all the dependencies that this program needs and information for startting the program, in `target` directory.

 ## Run